IBM-Blockchain-Identity/openssi-websdk/nodejs/test/README.md

 VERIFIER_AGENT_PASSWORD=
 ```

-The `ACCOUNT_URL` can be obtained fro the browser's address bar when accessing the agency dashboard.
-It will appear similar to `<guid>.<subdomain>.containers.appdomain.cloud`.
+The `ACCOUNT_URL` can be obtained from the browser's address bar when accessing the agency dashboard.
+It will appear similar to `https://<guid>.<subdomain>.containers.appdomain.cloud`.

 The `ADMIN_NAME` and `ADMIN_PASSWORD` is the name and password of the first agent you create.